NilanchalaPanda/codecasino-waitlist/README.md

 <img width="1900" height="986" alt="image" src="https://github.com/user-attachments/assets/c91e0a46-9b44-4096-95d7-6481a4e9a86e" />

-**CodeCasino.tech** transforms daily coding practice into a competitive, high-stakes eSports experience.
+**CodeNEarn** transforms daily coding practice into a competitive, high-stakes eSports experience.
 This landing page concept, built with Next.js and Tailwind CSS, focuses on gamification, real-time competition, and a captivating "space-style" aesthetic to attract coders looking for a thrilling way to level up their skills.

 ---